notshi/dquery/dquery.md

 Downloads of data is available as csv, json, xml and html.

+**The default format of the queried results is json.**

+> When getting a lot of data, json has to repeat the header names so you may find that opting for csv is substantially faster for larger queries.

 The html option will only work at the top level of an activity or an organisation file; ie. when `select *`, the root needs to be at either `/iati-activities/iati-activity` or `/iati-organisations/iati-organisation`.

 The html option is a Print-friendly version of SAVi (Simple Activity Viewer).